danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 I then asked ChatGPT to modify the logic as follows:
 * When the form is submitted, extract the income range.
-* Wite a separate function to determine the GIS amount by finding the GIS amount for the min and max of the user selected range, and taking an average of these.
+* Wite a new function to determine the GIS amount by finding the GIS amount for the min and max of the user selected range, and taking an average of these.
 * If the user selects the "Over" range, then the GIS amount is 0.
 * Pass in the GIS amount to the chart data generation functions and add it to the previously calculated amount.